ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

    applied (if different)
 *  The number of successful authentications
-*  The counts of messages based on all messages received, even if their delivery is ultimately blocked by other filtering agents
+*  The counts of messages based on all messages received, even if their delivery is ultimately blocked by other filtering agents.

 The format for these reports is defined in Appendix A.